The information on this page was collected from public resources and does not constitute legal advice.

 What documents will I receive once I get temporary protection?You will get a visa sticker in your travel document.
 If you have been granted temporary protection and you do not hold a valid travel document, the Ministry of the Interior or the Police will issue Travel Identity Card but only after proving that you need to leave the Czech Republic (by plane ticket, bus / train ticket), under condition that travelling is necessary for professional reasons or another urgent reason.
 A travel identity card shall not be issued for the purpose of travel to Ukraine.
 Local conditions at the Police and Ministry of the Interior offices allow issuing Travel Identity Cards only in truly well founded cases. |

 May I temporarily return to Ukraine?
-What will happen to my protection status?Temporary protection does not expire if you leave to Ukraine, unless you permanently leave the Czech Repuiblic. |
+What will happen to my protection status?Temporary protection does not expire if you leave to Ukraine, unless you permanently leave the Czech Repuiblic.
+If you leave the Czech Republic for a long period of time, the temporary protection is not cancelled.
+However, trips lasting more than 10 working days may result in the loss of the right to:

 Can I move around the country and the European Union freely while under temporary protection?Yes, you can travel around the country and within the Schengen area with the visa sticker, however only for a maximum period of 90 days wihin 180 days. |